 Field experience hours are required for EACH of the endorsements.
-These field experience hours are embedded within each course.
+These field experience hours vary based on the endorsement and are embedded in the courses.

 ADD-ON INSTRUCTIONAL CERTIFICATION: SPECIAL EDUCATION P K-12

 Instructional certification holders may enroll in this certification program.